scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 |image6|

-In the encryption and storage protocol, functions of the Enigma Library help executing these instructions:
+In the encryption and storage protocol, functions of the `Enigma Library <#enigma-js-client-library>`__ help executing these
+instructions:

 1. Request the application key pair from the Dapp config.
 In this development release, there is a single app key for all